ioakowuah/Recommendation-System-Analysis-and-Modeling/README.md

 -	Item popularity:
-o	Item (ID: 37029) has 24,472 count of views but 570 count of purchases.
-This indicate this item has highest potential of adding to revenue should we prioritize it in marketing and sales campaigns. o	Long-tail effect: majority of items have very few interactions. |
+- Item (ID: 37029) has 24,472 count of views but 570 count of purchases.
+This indicate this item has highest potential of adding to revenue should we prioritize it in marketing and sales campaigns.
+- The other top 4 items high view counts without appearance in the top 5 item purchases indicate an opportunity to scale up conversions.

 -	Session patterns:
-o	Users were significantly more likely to purchase within the evening or midnight.
+- More purchases, 42.3% are made in the midnight between the hours of 9pm to 5 am.

 ![Key Insight](https://github.com/ioakowuah/Recommendation-System-Analysis-and-Modeling/blob/main/What%20events%20are%20exhibited%20by%20users%20on%20the%20ecommerce%20website.png)